 Become an OWFL Official

-A great way to stay active, give back to the game, earn some extra money, and develop your lacrosse IQ - there is a ton to be gained from taking an OLA Certification Clinic and becoming an OWFL official.
+A great way to stay active, give back to the game, earn some extra money, and develop your lacrosse IQ - there is a ton to be gained from taking a certification clinic and becoming an OWFL official.
 Ontario officials represent Canada at prestigious national and international events annually, including the World Championships and World Games.
-Mentorship and development are key points of emphasis for the 2023 season to help the next generation of developing officials achieve their goals.
+Mentorship and development are key points of emphasis to help the next generation of developing officials achieve their goals.
 Most of all, we're proud of the officiating community we are building in Ontario.
-Learn more below and join us in 2023!
+Learn more below and join us!

-The Ontario Lacrosse Association (OLA)'s National Officiating Certification Program (NOCP) is an education-based professional training opportunity which allows officials to learn and grow, while managing the sport of lacrosse at all levels.
-Typically, certification and recertification clinics take place annually in April.
+The Ontario Lacrosse Association (OLA)'s and Lacrosse Canada's National Officiating Certification Program (NOCP) is an education-based professional training opportunity which allows officials to learn and grow, while managing the sport of lacrosse at all levels.
+Typically, certification and recertification clinics take place annually in April & early May.

 Anyone is welcome to become an official.
-In recent years, many young women's lacrosse athletes at the U15 level have joined our ranks, but parents, siblings, friends, and recent OWFL graduates are encouraged to join us in 2023.
+In recent years, many young women's lacrosse athletes at the U15 level have joined our ranks, but parents, siblings, friends, and recent OWFL graduates are encouraged to register.

 New Level 1 (first-year) registration fee includes jersey, whistle, flag and cards.
-More information about the Ontario Lacrosse Officials' Association (OLOA) how our fees help support us throughout the year to follow.
+More information can be found in the OWFL Officiating Handbook.

 CRIMINAL RECORD CHECKS